Finding

 for your specific needs may be a bit of a challenge.
 As of

-this writing, there is no national licensing or board of certification
+this writing, there is no governmental licensing for yoga

-for yoga teachers.
-A teacher who says he or she has a training
+teachers.
+A teacher who says he or she has a training certificate

-certificate may mean a several week or correspondence course
+may mean a several week correspondence course or years of

 A good way to find